nehaljwani/team.exiv2.org/book/IMaEA.md

 #### Building Adobe XMPsdk using Adobe's build environments

-I have never built Adobe XMPsdk with Visual Studio, Cygwin, MinGW or UNIX.
+I have never built Adobe XMPsdk with Visual Studio, Cygwin, MinGW or Unix.
 On macOS, I can build the libraries, but not the samples.

 Here's how I have built XMPsdk on Ubuntu 20.04 with GCC 9.3.0